 Endemic Treasures is a photo based art project that focuses on preventing the removal of Joshua trees for future construction of residential communities and businesses in the Mojave Desert.
 With the Joshua tree as my muse, issues of the ongoing climate crisis and the continual encroachment of humans for capitalistic gains into the Mojave landscape point to wider issues of urbanization, industrialization, and socio-economic disparities found within our society.

-Similar to the uniqueness of individual Joshua trees, each final object is a one of a kind work of art that is not only of the Mojave Desert, but essentially from it, allowing both the beauty of the material and the photograph to occupy the viewers attention equally.
-Upon completion of this project, all works will be donated to an organization that will further promote the importance of Joshua tree woodlands in the Mojave Desert and continue the conversations of equitable land use and species protection.
+Comparable to the uniqueness of each individual Joshua tree, each final object is a one of a kind work of art that is not only about the Mojave Desert, but essentially from the Mojave Desert, allowing for the beauty of both the material and the photograph to equally occupy the viewer's attention.